 - 3.1 Every person appointed to a substantive full or part-time post will be required to complete a period of probation in accordance with the provision outlined below. - 3.2 The University Appraisal Scheme does not apply during the probationary period.
-However, line managers of academic staff are required to draw up a list of first year objectives that can then be used at a subsequent appraisal. - 3.3 Employees within a period of probation are not eligible for academic promotion. - 3.4 Curtailment of the probationary process leading to termination of the probationary period would normally constitute dismissal.
+However, line managers of academic staff are required to draw up a list of first year objectives that can then be used at a subsequent appraisal. - 3.3 Employees within a period of probation are not eligible for academic promotion.
+Visiting Lecturer posts are not eligible for academic promotion during the course of their employment. - 3.4 Curtailment of the probationary process leading to termination of the probationary period would normally constitute dismissal.
 For employees within a period of probation the provisions of this procedure will apply to termination for reasons of performance and may also apply to matters of incapacity, redundancy or dismissal for misconduct or some other substantial reason.
 The notice of termination will be made in accordance with the provisions of their contract of employment. - 3.5 Provision also exists for early curtailment of the probationary process at any time leading to the confirmation of appointment, on the recommendation of the line manager.

-4. Length of probation
+4 Length of probation

-- 4.1 The probationary period for academic appointments is twelve months and six months for professional and support staff.
-Where the duration of the employment contract is less than six months and the contract is renewed or extended the probationary period shall normally be six months from the initial appointment.
-The months are calendar months and not semesters or terms proportional to the fraction of the contract. - 4.2 By exception, shorter probationary periods may exist for employees appointed to fixed term and temporary posts.
-Human Resources will provide guidance of the reduced terms for the probationary period in such cases. - 4.3 The University reserves the right to extend the probationary period if required for a period not usually longer than three months.
+- 4.1 The probationary period for academic appointments (including Visiting Lecturers) is twelve months and six months for professional and support staff.
+Where the duration of the employment contract is less than six months, and the contract is renewed or extended the probationary periodshall normally be six months from the initial appointment.
+The months are calendar months and not semesters or terms proportional to the fraction of the contract. - 4.2 By exception, shorter probationary periods may exist for employees appointed to fixedterm and temporary posts.
+Human Resources will provide guidance of the reduced terms for the probationary period in such cases. - 4.3 The University reserves the right to extend the probationary period if required for aperiod not usually longer than three months.

-5. Role and Responsibilities
+5 Role and Responsibilities

-5.1 The following section clarifies the roles and responsibilities of those involved in the employment probation process:
+5.1 The following section clarifies the roles and responsibilities of those involved in theemployment probation process: